algarsi3/context/README.md

 - **Section:** click to open a text input.
 - **Subsection:** click to open a text input.

-PGS ID, confidence, and match type are read-only.
+PGS ID identifier, confidence, and match type are read-only.

 ### 10.2 Correcting surrounding text